erwbgy/puppet-pamldap/README.md

 # puppet-pamldap

-Puppet module to use LDAP for user login/authentication/authorisation and related name resolution
+Configure a system to use LDAP for user login/authentication/authorisation and related name resolutionL

+    pamldap::base_dn: 'dc=example,dc=com'
+    pamldap::uris: [ 'ldap://10.7.96.13', 'ldap://10.7.96.14' ]

+Currently only tested on Redhat-like systems.

+## Parameters

+*base_dn*: LDAP base distinguished name used in user and group entries

+*uris*: LDAP server connection details - a list of URIs in the format ldap:://[hostname]

 ## Credits